 Prior to the establishment of the EkatiTM mine, it was estimated that 60% of the workers in the NWT mining industry were northern residents, but only 10% of those northern workers were Aboriginal persons.

-The EkatiTM mine has had considerable success in providing employment for local people, as 75% of current employees are northerners, and increasingly more employees are Aboriginal.
-In 2001, 683 indigenous northern Aboriginal employees worked to support the operations of EkatiTM mine.
-This represented 30.4% of the operations-based work force.
+The EkatiTM mine has had considerable success in providing employment for local people, as 55% of current employees are northerners, and 27% of employees are Aboriginal.
+In 2003, 418 indigenous northern Aboriginal employees worked to support the operations of EkatiTM mine.